Perrin could make Hundred history after joining Phoenix

 Lancashire's Gleeson, who is included in England's Twenty20 squad for their upcoming series against India, has signed for Manchester Originals.

-The pair are the leading wicket-takers for their respective counties in this year's Vitality Blast.
+The pair are the leading wicket-takers for their respective counties in this year's T20 Blast.

 Gleeson has taken 23 wickets in 14 matches and Hogan, playing in his final year as a professional cricketer, has taken 20 wickets in 11 appearances.